-The Edison State College Collegiate High School (Charter School) is a department of Edison State College (College).
-The Charter School is organized pursuant to Section 1002.33, Florida Statutes and is governed by the Board of Trustees of the College who are appointed by the Governor of the State of Florida.
-These financial statements present the financial position of the Charter School and are not intended to present the financial position of the College as a whole.
+The Edison State College Collegiate High School (Charter School) is a division of Edison State College (College).
+The Charter School is organized pursuant to Section 1002.33, Florida Statutes, and is governed by the Board of Trustees of the College who are appointed by the Governor of the State of Florida.

-The Charter School operates under a charter with the sponsoring school district, Charlotte County District School Board (Sponsor).
-The Charter School commenced operations on July 1, 2009 and is effective for a term of five (5) years ending on June 30, 2014.
+The Charter School operates under a charter with the sponsoring school district, Lee County District School Board (Sponsor).
+The Charter School commenced operations on July 1, 2010 and is effective for a term of five (5) years ending on June 30, 2015.
 The charter may be renewed at the end of the contract term by mutual written agreement pursuant to Florida law.
 In the event the Sponsor chooses to not renew the charter under grounds specified in the charter, the Sponsor is required to notify the Charter School in writing ninety (90) calendar days prior to such action.
 In addition, the charter is subject to annual review by the Sponsor and may not be renewed or may be terminated as specified in the charter.
 If the Charter School desires not to renew the charter, the Charter School shall notify the Sponsor in writing ninety (90) calendar days of its intent to not renew.